balszeg/deep_learning_kishf4/README.md

 I used a toolkit for getting the necessary datas.
 The toolkit can be found here: [link](https://github.com/EscVM/OIDv4_ToolKit)

-I set up the compulsary flags and settings in toolkit, so the user don't have to.
+I set up the compulsary flags and settings in the toolkit, so the user doesn't have to.
 I didn't write about these details, but in the link above it can be read.

 The logs file can be found in this Google Drive directory: [link](https://drive.google.com/drive/folders/1UGNP5xxmJBi1rSNGhlgMMS6hZDYlBaob?usp=sharing)